-- Comprehensive, systems-based approaches for managing individual crops in a way that decreases the need for copper-based materials, including researching crop rotations, sanitation practices, plant spacing, and other factors that influence disease. - Breeding plants that are resistant to the diseases that copper controls. - Developing alternative formulations of materials containing copper so that the amount of elemental copper is reduced. - Developing biological agents that work on the same diseases that copper is now used on. - Evaluating plant nutritional strategies to mitigate the impacts of plant diseases. - Particular research on scum and algae control in rice and whether sodium carbonate peroxyhydrate or other materials are suitable alternatives in an aquatic environment.
+- Comprehensive, systems-based approaches for managing individual crops in a way that decreases the need for copper-based materials, including researching crop rotations, sanitation practices, plant spacing, and other factors that influence disease. - Breeding plants that are resistant to the diseases that copper controls. - Developing alternative formulations of materials containing copper so that the amount of elemental copper is reduced. - Developing biological agents that work on the same diseases that copper is now used on. - Evaluating plant nutritional strategies to mitigate the impacts of plant diseases. - Particular research on scum and algae control in rice and whether sodium carbonate peroxyhydrate or other materials are suitable alternatives in an aquatic environment. - Soil management and crop cultivar development for enhanced beneficial crop-root microbe partnerships that protect organic crops from soil borne and foliar pathogens. - Alternatives to antibiotics (tetracycline and streptomycin) for fire blight control, particularly in pears and apples.

-6. Identify Barriers and Develop Protocols for Organic Nursery Stock Production (new in 2019) The demand for organic nursery stock far exceeds the supply.
+6. Identify Barriers and Develop Protocols for Organic Nursery Stock Production (new in 2020)

+The demand for organic nursery stock far exceeds the supply.
 Research is needed to identify the barriers to expanding this market, then develop and assess organic methods for meeting the growing demand for organically grown nursery stock.
 That work could include but is not limited to assessing phytosanitary rules for shipping plants and quantifying the production and demand for organic rootstock.
-Finally, research centered on development of practical organic methods for the nursery industry to implement is needed.
+Research has shown that application of the correct ectomycorrhizal inoculants to roots can substantially (50% or more) enhance establishment and early growth of woody perennial horticultural crops.
+How can fine tuning the use of mycorrhizal inoculants to make organic nursery stock production easier and more profitable, thereby helping to close the demand/supply gap?
+Research centered on development of practical organic methods for the nursery industry to implement is needed, including: